devlikeapro/waha-docs/content/en/docs/how-to/install/index.md

 docker tag devlikeapro/waha-plus:arm devlikeapro/waha-plus
 ```

-Go to
+👉 Go to
 [**Docker Image Configurator**](https://portal.devlike.pro/docker-image)
-to generate the command with the right image.
+to generate the command with the latest version and your key!

 {{< /details >}}